EmoBurrito/oChre/README.md

 5. Multiple return statements are fine.

 ### Version History
-Versioning will be handled in a X.Y.Z format, where X is a major release, Y is the merging of a branch into master that a player will definetly notice, and Z is the merging of a branch into master that the player may not notice.
+Versioning will be handled in a W.X.Y.Z format, where W is a major release, X is an area of focus, Y is a new addition that the player may notice, and Z is a minor rewrite, such as an expanding upon the previous Y.
+In retrospect, it is really rather arbitrary.
 See below for examples.
 * ~~1: Inclusion of Ogre~~
 * 0: Terminal based interaction